The terms “process” and “procedure” are often used interchangeably by operations managers. Are they the same thing?

 You can put all the procedures into a Google Doc and give access to everyone who needs them.
 To ensure that your employees have the latest version, you can simply ping them when you make changes to the document.

 However, that can be a bit tedious.
 With workflow software, you can do more than just document your processes.

 Employees can be guided through procedures using a variety of software tools.
 As a result, Quixy is the preferred software for documenting processes as simple as possible.

 Using the platform, you can create checklists to describe your processes.
 Just sign up and on the left sidebar, you will input all of the process steps, and in the middle, you will be able to write or insert multimedia to explain the instructions in detail.

 Once you’ve completed the procedure list, you can easily share it with your team, grant them access (to view or edit), and export it as Word or PDF files.

 As a result, procedure documents can be created quickly and easily, allowing you to edit, export, and share them with anyone on demand.

-With this knowledge, you now know exactly what is the difference between procedure and process.
+With this knowledge, you now know exactly the difference between procedure and process or process vs procedure.
 In a nutshell,

 Quixy ranked #1 in G2s Winter 2023 Momentum Report